sanskrit/raw_etexts_english/blogs/manasataramgini/2008-10-16_sadashiva-stuti.md

 +++
-title = "sadAshiva stuti and otherxa0issues"
+title = "sadAshiva stuti and other issues"

 +++
 From miThThu’s citation we get this version of the sadAshiva stuti: